Q-ro/GOMOKU/README.md

 ## About the game

-This is basically my approach to Gomoku (5 in a line), it was developed as part of a programming test for a prosition as a freelance programer at GSN, in the span of about 15 hours, give or take, as I worked on it on and off from wednesday march the 8th of 2020 to sunday 12 of the same month and year.
-With this game i wanted to showcas not only my ability for dumping a bunch of code or solving a problem, but also my ability for making games in general, game design, sound design, ux and so on, it doesn't have all the features i wanted to implement but i didn't wanted to delay the submmission fo my test and risk not being considered for the position anymore, rather I tried to leave as much foundation work as I could to showcase all of that, and, regardless of getting hired of not, be able to have a game I could be proud of, and be able to improve, enhance and finish without it feeling unfinished but rather rough around the edges.
+This is basically my approach to Gomoku (5 in a line), it was developed as part of a programming test for a position as a freelance programmer at GSN, in the span of about 15 hours, give or take, as I worked on it on and off from Wednesday march the 8th of 2020 to Sunday 12 of the same month and year.
+With this game i wanted to showcase not only my ability for dumping a bunch of code or solving a problem, but also my ability for making games in general, game design, sound design, ux and so on, it doesn't have all the features i wanted to implement but i didn't wanted to delay the submission for my test and risk not being considered for the position anymore, rather I tried to leave as much foundation work as I could to showcase all of that, and, regardless of getting hired of not, be able to have a game I could be proud of, and be able to improve, enhance and finish without it feeling unfinished but rather rough around the edges.
+​
 ## Aditional Credits

 Stuff and aditional resources I used for the creation fo the game :